Sophox/sophox/README.md

 * See docker statistics:  `docker stats`
 * View docker containers:  `docker ps`
 * See individual docker's log:  `docker logs <container-id>` _(ID can be just the first few digits)_
+* localhost:8080 shows Traefik's configuration and statistics.

 ## Automated Installation Steps
 These steps are done automatically by the startup scripts.
 Many of the steps create empty `status` files in the `data/status` directory, indicating that a specific step is complete.
 This prevents full rebuild when the server is restarted.

 ##### [startup.sh](docker/startup.sh)
 * Format and mount `/dev/sdb` as `/mnt/disks/data` _(Use env var `DATA_DEV` and `DATA_DIR` to override)_